Schoolboy in high school class

 Some private schools require that you engage in an interview with an admissions member.
 These interviews are informal interactions where the admissions member figures out who you are as a student and as a person.
 In general, you perform the interview alone with the admissions member.

 The name of the game with these interviews is confidence.
-Remember these tips to make sure you have a good first impresson:
+Remember these tips to make sure you make a good first impression:

-1. Look the interviewer directly in the eye throughout the interview.
+1. Make eye contact with the interviewer throughout the interview.
 Wandering eyes suggest that you are not paying attention to or don’t care about what the interviewer is saying.

 2. Remain still in your chair and do not spin the chair if it is a swivel chair.
 Fidgeting suggests nervousness, and the interviewer will wonder if your behavior will be repeated in the classroom.